angular/angular-cli/docs/documentation/stories/moving-into-the-cli.md

 # Moving your project to Angular CLI

-It's easy to move your existing project to use Angular CLI.
-The most straightforward way is to to make a new CLI project and copy over your app files.
+The easiest way to move an existing project to Angular CLI is to copy your application files into a new, empty CLI project.

 Let's see how to do it step by step.
 Here we use a project made with the [official QuickStart](https://github.com/angular/quickstart)